-But Mathematica will not accept this!
-We need to pick a set of n = 3 linearly independent rows out of this matrix M. But which ones??
+But Singular requires an invertible square matrix to define a monomial order.
+So, we need to pick a set of n = 3 linearly independent rows out of this matrix M. But which ones??
 The choice of any three linearly independent rows gives some monomial order, but it may not be the one we want.
 Here is an example.
 Consider the two matrices: